Vietnamese language: History

 (to c.
 1500) Sources include the Ming glossary (安南國譯語, c.
-15th century) from the Huayi yiyu series, (Note: The Bureau of Interpreters used Chinese approximations to record Vietnamese rather than use Sino-Vietnamese to record as has been done in Annan Yiyu 安南譯語, a prior work.) and a Buddhist sutra recorded in an early form of chu Nom, variously dated to the 12th and 15th centuries.
+15th century) from the Huayi yiyu series, (Note: The Bureau of Interpreters used Chinese approximations to record Vietnamese rather than use Sino-Vietnamese to record as has been done in Annan Yiyu 安南譯語, a prior work.) and a Buddhist sutra recorded in an early form of chữ Nôm, variously dated to the 12th and 15th centuries.
 Compared with Proto-Vietic, the language had lost the voicing distinction on stop initials, giving rise to a tone split, and implosive initials had become nasals.
 Most of the minor syllables of Proto-Vietic were still present.